CopernicaMarketingSoftware/Documentation/Yothalot/phpapi.md

 ## Jobs and connections

 Once you've written your own mapreduce algorithm, you can turn it into a job, and send it to the Yothalot cluster.
-The following two classes can be used for
+The following two classes are necessary for
 that:

 * [Class Yothalot\Connection](copernica-docs:Yothalot/php-connection "Connection")